zpaolo11x/Arcadeflow/README.md

 - 'Media Scrape Options' : You can decide if you want to scrape all media, overwriting existing one, or only missing media.
 You can also disable media scraping
 - 'Region Priority' : Sort the regions used to scrape multi-region media and metadata in order of preference
 - 'Reset Region Table' : Reset sorting and selection of Region entries
-- 'Scrape Timeout' : Set the number of seconds to wait for each scrape operation to complete
+- '❗ Scrape Timeout ❗' : Set the number of seconds to wait for each scrape operation to complete
 - SCREENSCRAPER
 - 'SS Username' : Enter your screenscraper.fr username
 - 'SS Password' : Enter your screenscraper.fr password